 How much do I water my trees?
 How much water should I use when watering trees?

-- Avoid watering frequently and at shorter intervals
+- Avoid watering frequently and at shorter intervals.

-- Water trees in the morning to avoid water loss due to evaporation.
+- Water in the morning to avoid water loss due to evaporation.

-- Newly planted trees should be watched closely the first few months after being planted
+- Newly planted trees should be watched closely the first few months after being planted.

-- If you have average soil one inch of rain per week is ideal for watering newly planted trees or shrubs
+- If you have average soil, one inch of rain per week is ideal for watering newly planted trees or shrubs.

-- Never rely on lawn irrigation as a source of water, this process waters the trees at a shallow depth, and doesn’t give the roots a deep soak
+- Never rely on lawn irrigation as a source of water.
+This process waters the trees at a shallow depth, and doesn’t give the roots a deep soak.

 Still not sure on how to water your tree?
 You can always check with your local Earl May experts on tree watering questions.